Impact Testing Lab

 • ISO 179: Plastics — Determination of Charpy Impact Properties.

-Instrumented and Uninstrumented Drop Impact Tests
+Instrumented & Uninstrumented Drop Impact Tests

 • Dynatup Instrumented Impact Testing (measures load, energy, and deflection):